Jamestown Polish craftsmen: Strike

+When the first elections in the colony were held in 1619, the colony did not allow any continental settlers to vote, including approximately 50 Polish craftsmen and their families.
+They were denied the right to vote on the grounds that they were not of English descent.
+In reaction, the Poles launched the first recorded strike in the New World, and they refused to work unless they were given the right to vote.

-Polish settlers launched a labor strike in 1619 against the Virginia Company, and were successful in reaching an agreement.
-The skills of these Polish colonists were vital to the new settlement, as the House of Burgesses ultimately recognized when it met in 1619.
-During its deliberations, the House excluded the Polish community from voting rights.
-In reaction, the Poles launched the first recorded strike in the New World.
+The skills of these Polish colonists were vital to the new settlement, as the House of Burgesses, representing the Virginia Company, ultimately recognized when it met on July 21, 1619, to discuss a negotiated settlement to the strike.
+Under labor pressure, the Virginia Company's Council reversed the decision to disenfranchise the craftsmen, and simultaneously struck an agreement with the craftsmen to apprentice young men from the colony.
+The company leaders feared not only the loss of income and labor, but that the colony might gain a reputation for not being welcoming to further settlers not of English descent, especially skilled craftsmen.

 "For pitch and tar, we advise and require that the Polackers be returned in part to these their works, with such other assistance as shall be necessary.
 The like we shall desire for pot-ashes and soap-ashes, when there shall be fit store of hand to assist them: Requiring in the mean time, the care be generally taken, that Servants and Apprentices be so trained up in these works, as that the skill do not perish together with the Masters." (from Records of the Virginia Company, May 17, 1620.)